hallambaker/Mathematical-Mesh/Outputs/Documents/Examples/ExamplesContainer.md

 where the data payload has been transformed, (i.e. encrypted).

-##Simple container
+##Simple sequence

-The following example shows a simple container with first frame and a single data frame:
+The following example shows a simple sequence with first frame and a single data frame:

 ~~~~
-f4 82
+f4 91
-f0 7c
+f0 8b
 f0 00
 f0 00
-82 f4
+91 f4
-f5 01 74
+f5 01 73
-f0 43
+f0 42
 f1 01 2c
-74 01 f5
+73 01 f5
 ~~~~

 Since there is no integrity check, there is no need for trailer entries.